H4HWV2011/msjarvis-public-docs/thesis/35-swarm-functions-and-eternal-watchdogs.md

 - [x] BBB EthicalFilter verified (`/filter` endpoint, `content_approved` field)
 - [x] 104 containers running, zero `0.0.0.0` exposures
 - [x] `preflight_gate.sh` 31 PASS 0 FAIL
+- [x] 829 `zcta_centroids` seeded — WV ZIP-code spatial grounding active
+- [x] All 6 GBIM benefit indexer routes verified live

 ---

 ## Why This Matters for Polymathmatic Geography

-This chapter describes two sets of mechanisms that coordinate many services and maintain continuous oversight in Ms. Jarvis, all grounded in PostgreSQL `msjarvis` at port 5433 (★ 5,416,521 GBIM entities with `confidence_decay` metadata, 80 epochs, 206 source layers) and `gisdb`/`msjarvisgis` at port 5432 (★ PostGIS, 91 GB, 501 tables, 993 ZCTA centroids).
-It supports:
+The MountainShares Artificial Learning & Location Intelligence system — formerly Ms. Egeria Jarvis — is built on the principle that geography and intelligence are inseparable.
+This chapter documents the two sets of mechanisms that coordinate its many services and maintain continuous oversight: swarm functions and eternal watchdogs.
+Both are grounded in PostgreSQL `msjarvis` at port 5433 (★ 5,416,521 GBIM entities with `confidence_decay` metadata, 80 epochs, 206 source layers) and `gisdb`/`msjarvisgis` at port 5432 (★ PostGIS, 91 GB, 501 tables, 993 ZCTA centroids).
+The ZCTA centroid collection — 829 West Virginia ZIP Code Tabulation Areas now seeded directly into ChromaDB — ties every swarm query to a physical location on the Appalachian landscape.

+This chapter supports the following polymathmatic geography principles:

 - **P1 – Every where is entangled** by distributing a single query across 22 configured specialized models, each contributing a perspective shaped by its training and domain, before synthesizing a single community-grounded answer validated against PostgreSQL GBIM.
 - **P3 – Power has a geometry** by making visible which models contribute to consensus and which are silenced by memory constraints, resource limits, or intentional disabling — revealing the structural power embedded in the ensemble.
-- **P5 – Design is a geographic act** by showing how choices about semaphore slots, container memory limits, concurrency gates, and model tier groupings reshape what Ms. Jarvis can reason about and how quickly it responds to Appalachian community questions grounded in PostgreSQL GeoDB (★ 993 ZCTA centroids available for ZIP-code-level spatial grounding).
+- **P5 – Design is a geographic act** by showing how choices about semaphore slots, container memory limits, concurrency gates, and model tier groupings reshape what the system can reason about and how quickly it responds to Appalachian community questions grounded in PostgreSQL GeoDB (★ 993 ZCTA centroids; ★ 829 `zcta_centroids` in ChromaDB for ZIP-code-level spatial grounding).
 - **P12 – Intelligence with a ZIP code** by routing every query through a 22-slot ensemble organized into four tiers — tiny, small, medium, and large — spanning code, medicine, language, vision, and structured data reasoning, and binding the synthesized answer to the DGM cascade validation that grounds responses in constitutional and community commitments validated against PostgreSQL.
-- **P16 – Power accountable to place** by logging every model's participation or failure in each consensus cycle, making the ensemble's behavior inspectable and auditable over time with PostgreSQL-backed operational history. ★ All BBB gate decisions are durably logged at `jarvis-memory:8056` — ensemble accountability records survive container restarts.
+- **P16 – Power accountable to place** by logging every model's participation or failure in each consensus cycle, making the ensemble's behavior inspectable and auditable over time with PostgreSQL-backed operational history.
+All BBB gate decisions are durably logged at `jarvis-memory:8056` — ensemble accountability records survive container restarts.

-As such, this chapter belongs to the **Computational Instrument** tier: it specifies the swarm coordination mechanisms (22-model ensemble with semaphore gating), eternal watchdog systems (VERIFYANDTEST.sh, Ollama scheduler, concurrency gates, Redis health registration), dual-BBB architecture, and their integration with PostgreSQL `msjarvis` (GBIM) and `gisdb` (PostGIS) for community accountability.
+This chapter belongs to the **Computational Instrument** tier: it specifies the swarm coordination mechanisms (22-model ensemble with semaphore gating), eternal watchdog systems (VERIFYANDTEST.sh, Ollama scheduler, concurrency gates, Redis health registration), dual-BBB architecture, GBIM benefit indexer integration, and their connection to PostgreSQL `msjarvis` (GBIM) and `gisdb` (PostGIS) for community accountability.

 ---